aws/aws-cdk/DESIGN_GUIDELINES.md

 The next level of constructs, L2, also represent AWS resources, but with a higher-level, intent-based API.
 They provide similar functionality, but provide the defaults, boilerplate, and glue logic you'd be writing yourself with a CFN Resource construct.
-AWS constructs offer convenient defaults and reduce the need to know all the details about the AWS resources they represent, while providing convenience methods that make it simpler to work with the resource.
-For example, the s3.Bucket class represents an Amazon S3 bucket with additional properties and methods, such as bucket.addLifeCycleRule(), which adds a lifecycle rule to the bucket.
+L2 constructs offer convenient defaults and reduce the need to know all the details about the AWS resources they represent, while providing convenience methods that make it simpler to work with the resource.
+For example, the `s3.Bucket` class represents an Amazon S3 bucket with additional properties and methods, such as `bucket.addLifeCycleRule()`, which adds a lifecycle rule to the bucket.

 Examples of behaviors that an L2 commonly include:

-- Modeling of the underlying L1 properties
+- Strongly-typed modeling of the underlying L1 properties
-- Methods for adding related resources (e.g., adding an event notification to an S3 bucket).
+- Methods for integrating other AWS resources (e.g., adding an event notification to an S3 bucket).
 - Modeling of permissions and resource policies
 - Modeling of metrics

-In addition to the above, some higher-order L2s may introduce more complex and helpful functionality, either part of the original L2 itself, or as part of a separate construct.
+In addition to the above, some L2s may introduce more complex and helpful functionality, either part of the original L2 itself, or as part of a separate construct.
 The most common form of these L2s are integration constructs that model interactions between different services (e.g., SNS publishing to SQS, CodePipeline actions that trigger Lambda functions).

-The third level of abstraction present within the CDK are what we designate as "L2.5s": a step above the L2s in terms of abstraction, but not quite at the level of complete patterns or applications.
+The next level of abstraction present within the CDK are what we designate as "L2.5s": a step above the L2s in terms of abstraction, but not quite at the level of complete patterns or applications.
 These constructs still largely focus on a single logical resource -- in constrast to "patterns" which combine